 The evidence fans point to:

-• The Sage reaches Violet in dreams with terrifying ease and interest, like he recognises something familiar in her.
+- The Sage reaches Violet in dreams, like how?
+Like he recognises something familiar in her?
+Maybe so.

-• In Onyx Storm, we see Violet survive things that should be biologically impossible.
-Some readers think she isn’t just “Light” in opposition to venin’s dark; she’s a reclaimed venin‑adjacent soul, born from both powers and sitting precariously in the middle.
+- In Onyx Storm, we see Violet survive things that should be biologically impossible.
+Some readers think she isn’t just “Light” in opposition to venin’s dark; she’s a reclaimed venin‑adjacent soul, born from both powers and sitting precariously in the middle somehow.

 Want to deep dive this one?